devopsdojoconsortium/dojoconsortium.org/content/en/docs/delivery-system-improvement-journey.md

 1. [Identify the system constraint](/en/docs/vsm).
 2. Decide how to exploit the system constraint.
-3. Subordinate everything else to above decisions.
+3. Subordinate everything else to the above decisions.
 4. Elevate the constraint.
-5. If in the previous steps a constraint has been broken, go back to step one but do not allow the inertia to cause a system constraint.
+5. If, in the previous steps, a constraint has been broken, go back to step one but do not allow the inertia to cause a system constraint.

 Some common constraints are:

-- **Resource Constraints** - resources such as number of people who can perform the task, access to environments, and etc. which blocks the flow based on its limited capacity with respect to desired outcomes.
+- **Resource Constraints** - resources such as the number of people who can perform the task, access to environments, etc. which block the flow based on its limited capacity for the desired outcomes.
-- **Policy Constraints** - policies, practices or metrics that artificially impede flow due to their poor alignment to the overall performance of the system.
+- **Policy Constraints** - policies, practices or metrics that artificially impede flow due to their poor alignment with the overall performance of the system.

 Working daily to relentlessly remove constraints is the most important work a team can do.
 Doing so means they are constantly testing their improved delivery system by delivering value and constantly improving their ability to do so.
 Quality, predictability,